TojalLab/wsi-mil/README.md

 A framework to train weakly supervised deep learning models on whole-slide images.

+This repository is supporting material for the paper: [Weakly-supervised deep learning models enable HER2-low prediction from H&E stained slides](https://doi.org/10.1186/s13058-024-01863-0)

 ## Setup

 Install dependecies of the project with conda: